On the equivalence between graph isomorphism testing and function approximation with GNNs: Comparison of the expressive power of function families on graphs via the sigma-algebras

-In this section we summarize some results from the literature and show partial relationships between different GNNs architectures in terms of their ability to distinguish non-isomorphic graphs (in the context of the sigma algebra introduced in Section \ref{sec.sigma}).
-For simplicity, in this section we assume that graphs are given by an adjacency matrix (no node nor edge features are considered).
-We illustrate our findings in Figure \ref{fig.diagram}.
+In this section, we summarize some results from the literature (including relevant results known after the original publication of this work) that allow us to establish partial relationships among the expressive power of different GNNs architectures under the sigma-algebra framework introduced in Section \ref{sec.sigma} and above.
+For simplicity, here we assume that graphs are determined by the adjacency matrix $A$ and no node or edge features are included.
+The results below are illustrated in Figure \ref{fig.diagram}.

-\begin{itemize} \item \textbf{sGNN$(\mathcal M)$}.
-We consider spectral GNNs as the ones used in \cite{chen2019cdsbm} for community detection.
-In this context we focus on the simplified version where the GNNs are defined as